GitHub-Insight-ANZ-Lab/aiapp1day/docs/04-Home-Challenges/4-Challenge-Speech.md

 ### Goal

-Improves accessibility, reduces wait times, and ensures consistent communication across the store.
-By streamlining operations and enhancing convenience,
+Enhance accessibility and ensure seamless communication across the store while providing a more natural and engaging store experience.​

 ### Challenge

-Implementing text-to-speech (TTS) to enhance customer experience and efficiency by enabling self-service options.
-Shoppers can use TTS-powered kiosks for product information, store navigation, and promotional updates without staff assistance
+Implement text-to-speech (TTS) to improve store efficiency and self-service capabilities.
+Shoppers can receive product information, navigate the store, and stay updated on promotions through a more human-like and interactive experience - reducing reliance on staff while maintaining a personalized touch.

 ![Challenge](images/challenge-4.png)